sinclairzx81/appex/readme.md

 app.listen(3000);
 ```

-By doing this, appex will attempt to intercept incoming requests. if appex cannot find a matching route for
+Like in the "running on an existing http server" example above, appex will attempt to intercept incoming requests.
-the request, it will automatically call the "next" function to pass the request on to the next middleware or
+if appex cannot find a matching route for the request, it will automatically call the "next" function to pass the request
-express handler.
+on to the next middleware or express handler.

-in addition to this, appex may also function as traditional express middleware. the following example sets up a wildcard
+in addition to this, appex may also act as traditional express middleware.
+In the example below, a appex wildcard
-function (to match all requests), it prints a message to the console on each request and forwards the request on...
+function is created which will match "all" incoming requests, the wildcard function simply prints hello world to
+the console and then calls context.next(), which passes the request on the express handler.

 ```javascript